40th Berlin International Film Festival

 The 40th annual Berlin International Film Festival was held from 9 to 20 February 1990.
 The festival opened with Steel Magnolias by Herbert Ross, which was shown out of competition.

-The Golden Bear was awarded ex aequo to the American film Music Box directed by Costa-Gavras and Czechoslovak film Skřivánci na niti directed by Jiří Menzel.
+The Golden Bear was awarded ex aequo to the American film Music Box directed by Costa-Gavras and Czechoslovak film Larks on a String directed by Jiří Menzel.

 The retrospective of this edition included two programs: The Year 1945, dedicated to international productions released in 1945, and 40 Years Berlinale, dedicated to some of the most significant films presented during the past editions of the festival.

 Jury

 The following people were announced as being on the jury for the festival: